A Factorized Low-Rank RNN Framework for Uncovering Independent Neural Latent Dynamics and Connectivity: Factored recurrent neural network (FacRNN)

 where $\bm W_g$ is the rank $H_g$ sub-connectivity associated with the $g$-th group.
 Each $\bm W_g$ represents a sub-circuit within the neural population that encodes an independent source of neural activity.
 With task-related labels for stimuli or choices, for example, we can identify which sub-circuits encode stimulus features and which encode choice signals.
 This distinction is essential for understanding how different neural circuits support perception, decision-making, and the functional organization of the brain.
 Fig.~\ref{fig:schematic}(a) is a complete schematic of the overall framework.

-\paragraph{Benefits.} There are three main benefits of DisRNN.\\ $\bullet$ First, this partial disentanglement term in DisRNN in fact encompasses RNNs of no disentanglement when $G=1$ (and $\operatorname{PC} \equiv 0$, a standard lrRNN) and full disentanglement when $G=K$ (the component-wise independence in ICA \citep{hyvarinen2000independent}, $\beta$-TCVAE, \citep{chen2018isolating} and FactorVAE \citep{kim2018disentangling}, although very restrictive).\\ $\bullet$ Second, unlike bdRNN, by just setting a large enough group-rank $H_g$, DisRNN can automatically detect the effective/true group rank $H_g'$ and introduce dummy dimensions $H_g - H_g'$.\\ $\bullet$ Third, DisRNN is compatible with both linear (Eq.~\eqref{eq:RNNlatentlinear}) and nonlinear (Eq.~\eqref{eq:RNNlatent}) dynamics, and naturally extends to more general nonlinear dynamical systems of the form $\bm x^{(t)} = f(\bm x^{(t-1)},\dots,\bm x^{(t-L)}) + \bm \epsilon^{(t)}$.
-Even in the absence of explicit connectivity in such a general nonlinear form, DisRNN still enables learning a disentangled low-dimensional latent representation with a nonlinear encoder.
-Therefore, DisRNN serves as a more general inference framework than bdRNN.
+\paragraph{Benefits.} There are three main benefits of FacRNN.\\ $\bullet$ First, the PC term in FacRNN in fact encompasses RNNs with no factorization when $G=1$ (then $\operatorname{PC} \equiv 0$ by definition, so the objective reduces to the standard lrRNN/VAE objective) and full component-wise independence when $G=K$ (as in ICA \citep{hyvarinen2000independent}, $\beta$-TCVAE \citep{chen2018isolating}, and FactorVAE \citep{kim2018disentangling}, although this is often very restrictive).\\ $\bullet$ Second, unlike bdRNN, by setting a sufficiently large group-rank $H_g$, FacRNN can automatically detect the effective group rank and $H_g'$ and introduce dummy dimensions $H_g - H_g'$.
+(Appendix~\ref{appendix:synthetic}).\\ $\bullet$ Third, FacRNN is compatible with both linear (Eq.~\eqref{eq:RNNlatentlinear}) and nonlinear (Eq.~\eqref{eq:RNNlatent}) dynamics, and naturally extends to more general nonlinear dynamical systems of the form $\bm x^{(t)} = f(\bm x^{(t-1)},\dots,\bm x^{(t-L)}) + \bm \epsilon^{(t)}$.
+Even in the absence of explicit connectivity in such a general nonlinear form, FacRNN still enables learning a factorized low-dimensional latent representation with a nonlinear encoder.
+Therefore, FacRNN serves as a more general inference framework than bdRNN.